alilleybrinker/langs-in-rust/README.md

 # Langs In Rust

 This is a (probably incomplete) list of programming languages implemented in Rust.
-It is maintained by the Ruse project as a source of inspiration and comparison, and for others as a directory of potentially interesting projects in this vein.
+It is intended as a source of inspiration and comparison, and as a directory of potentially interesting projects in this vein.

 ## Languages